pagopa/io-react-native-wallet/src/credential/issuance/README.md

     appFetch,
   });

-// Complete the authroization process with query mode with the authorizationContext which opens the browser const { code } = await Credential.Issuance.completeUserAuthorizationWithQueryMode(
+// Complete the authorization process with query mode with the authorizationContext which opens the browser const { code } = await Credential.Issuance.completeUserAuthorizationWithQueryMode(
     issuerRequestUri,